Tryout Principles

 Team Creation

 Player selection for Travel teams will be conducted by the Player Evaluation Committee based on these player tryout ratings and coach evaluations.
-Teams will be posted on the Natick Comets web-site.
-At each level, teams should consist of no more than 15 skaters and 2 goalies.
 The Player Evaluation Committee and the Comets Board will only divert from these guidelines if circumstances prove unavoidable to alter the number of players per team.
 The determining factors for the number of players per team will be BOTH the number of players trying out for spots on travel teams and players skill level.

 Other factors may impact the placement of players and creation of teams.
 Each season, coaches fill out player evaluations, which include ratings on: game and practice attendance, team attitude and behavior.
 These player evaluations may be used in order that we may put the best possible team together at a given level.
 Primary player position may also be considered at Pee Wee and higher levels.